IgniteUI/help-topics/topics/10_AngularJS Directives/00_Using_Ignite_UI_with_AngularJS.md

 ## <a id="introduction"></a>Introduction

-The [Ignite UI® directives for AngularJS](https://github.com/IgniteUI/igniteui-angular) allow you to take advantage of data binding and declarative programming when using Ignite UI® controls in AngularJS apps.
+The [%%ProductName%%® directives for AngularJS](https://github.com/IgniteUI/igniteui-angular) allow you to take advantage of data binding and declarative programming when using %%ProductName%%® controls in AngularJS apps.

 The directives are available as a separate module called `'igniteui-directives'` in the *igniteui-angular.js* file.
-They extend Angular with HTML markers that enable initialization and binding of Ignite UI controls in the context (scope) provided by AngularJS.
+They extend Angular with HTML markers that enable initialization and binding of %%ProductName%% controls in the context (scope) provided by AngularJS.

->**Note:** Directives are registered dynamically based on the loaded Ignite UI widgets.
+>**Note:** Directives are registered dynamically based on the loaded %%ProductName%% widgets.
 Therefore, you should make sure only the proper scripts are loaded on the page (and preferably avoid loading unused widgets).

 ## <a id="directives"></a>Directives

 As Angular provides a very flexible syntax for writing directives and normalizes different declarative approaches to a single behavior, there are multiple ways you can initialize a control and its options.
-You have a number of different options available to you to initialize an Ignite UI control in an Angular application.
+You have a number of different options available to you to initialize an %%ProductName%% control in an Angular application.
 You may use a custom tag element `<control-name>`, attributes like `<div data-control-name>` or a class name `<div class="control-name">`.
 Each of these approaches will match the control directive and produce the same result.
 Stated another way, the following definitions all work to initialize an `igRating` control:

 **In HTML:**